COVID-19 Notice: The City is suspending in-person attendance by the public for NAC meetings to better protect the health and safety of the community.

 Please see Most Recent Agenda for a link or phone number to attend the virtual meeting

 Agendas are posted one week ahead of meeting date

 - NAC meets quarterly at 6:30 PM.
 Upcoming meetings include October 21 and November 18, 2021.

-- Annual Elections (Board Members, Chair, Vice-Chair, Recorder, Treasurer, and BCCI representative) held in November.
+- Annual Elections (Board Members, Chair, Vice-Chair, Recorder, Treasurer, and BCCI Opens a New Window. representative) held in November.

 Current Volunteer Opportunities

-- The NAC is always looking for active community members to join us at our meetings and get involved in our community building activities.
-Please join us and consider one of these opportunities to volunteer in your own neighborhood.
+- We are always looking for community members to join us at our meetings and get involved in our community building activities.
+Please join us and consider opportunities to volunteer in your own neighborhood.
 Learn more!

 About the Greenway NAC

 Welcome to the Greenway Neighborhood Association Committee (NAC).
 We meet quarterly to discuss ideas and issues and work on projects to improve our neighborhood.
 Anyone that lives, owns property (including a business), or represents a nonprofit organization within the neighborhood boundaries is a member.
 Please join us.

 The NAC meeting is the designated forum for committee participants to share ideas and community news with neighbors.
 It is also an opportunity to meet with city officials on various issues throughout the year.